-2.1 If you observe or are unsure if you have observed at-risk behaviour that indicates imminent risk of harm to themselves or to any Brock University Community Member, you must make a report to Campus Security, and/or call emergency services (911) if an emergency response is required.

-2.2 Unless professional obligations require otherwise, anyone that observes at-risk behaviour where there is no indication of imminent harm to the person exhibiting the behaviour or to others should make a report to Campus Security, or any member of the Student-at-Risk Case Team.
-If a member of the Student-at-Risk Case Team is notified of concerning behaviour, that member will contact Campus Security to initiate a report.
+- 2.1 If you observe or are unsure if you have observed at-risk behaviour that indicates imminent risk of harm, you must make a report to Campus Security, and/or call emergency services (911) if an emergency response is required. - 2.2 Unless professional obligations require otherwise, anyone that observes at-risk behaviour where there is no indication of imminent harm to the person exhibiting the behaviour or to others should make a report to Campus Security, or any member of the Campus Assessment, Response, and Education Team.
+If a member of the Campus Assessment, Response, and Education Team is notified of concerning behaviour, that member will contact Campus Security to initiate a report.